-Benefit Description You nav Inpatient hospital (cont.)
-High Option Standard Option Not covered: All charges All charges Blood and blood components if not replaced Č C Non-covered facilities, such as nursing homes and schools Personal comfort items, such as telephone, television, barber services, guest meals and beds Outpatient hospital or ambulatory surgical center High Option Standard Option Pre-surgical testing \$400 copay per visit \$500 copay per visit Operating, recovery, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests, x-rays, and pathology services Administration of blood, blood plasma, and other biologicals • Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Outpatient services, such as: MRI, MRA, CT, PET, and SPECT \$200 copay per visit \$250 copay per visit Voluntary sterilization Nothing Nothing Other non-surgical services such as mammograms, laboratory tests and x-rays Nothing Nothing Note: We cover hospital services and supplies related to dental procedures when necessitated by a non- dental physical impairment.
+Benefit Description You pay Inpatient hospital (cont.)
+High Option Standard Option Not covered: All charges All charges • Blood and Blood componenets if not replaced by the member • Non-covered facilities, such as nursing homes, schools • Personal comfort items, such as telephone, television, barber services, guest meals and beds Outpatient hospital or ambulatory surgical center High Option Standard Option Pre-surgical testing \$400 copay per visit \$500 copay per visit • Operating, recovery, and other treatment rooms Prescribed drugs and medications • Diagnostic laboratory tests, x-rays, and pathology services • Administration of blood, blood plasma, and other biologicals • Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service • Outpatient services, such as: MRI, MRA, CT, PET and SPECT \$200 copay per visit \$250 copay per visit Voluntary sterilization Nothing Nothing Other outpatient non-surgical care such as mammograms, laboratory tests and x-rays Nothing Nothing Note: We cover hospital services and supplies related to dental procedures when necessitated by a non- dental physical impairment.
 We do not cover the dental procedures.
-Not covered: Blood and blood components if not replaced.
-All charges All charges Extended care benefits/Skilled nursing care facility benefits High Option Standard Option Extended care benefit: \$400 copay per day for the first \$600 copay per day for the first Up to 100 days per calendar year, including: three (3) days per admission three (3) days per admission Bed and board General nursing care Drugs, biologicals, supplies and equipment provided by the facility Note: Coverage is provided when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
+Not covered: Blood and Blood components if not replaced by the member All charges All charges Extended care benefits/Skilled nursing care facility benefits High Option Standard Option Extended care benefit: \$400 copay per day for the first \$600 copay per day for the first Up to 100 days per calendar year, including: three (3) days per admission three (3) days per admission Bed and board General nursing care • Drugs, biologicals, supplies and equipment provided by the facility